-To explore potential barriers and facilitators to implementing CaFI, semi-structured interviews will be undertaken with approximately 30 service users and family members (including FSM/nFSM) and approximately 30 staff purposively sampled across all sites.
-Interview schedules with gather views on: sense making, implementation, embedding and integration.
+We shall conduct semi-structured interviews with approximately 30 service users and family members (including FSM/nFSM) and approximately 30 staff (therapists, care coordinators, NHS senior leaders and service managers, commissioners) purposively sampled across all sites.
 The final sample will be informed by findings from the quantitative study and by iterative data collection processes.
 It is intended to collect data face-to-face.
 Where this is not possible, telephone/Microsoft Teams or similar will be used to ensure maximum variation within the sample.
 Interviews will be digitally-recorded, transcribed verbatim, and analysed using thematic analysis (Tait, Birchwood, & Trower, 2002).